 Six quick checks to help you stay safe on your travels

 - Check the liability clause and read the fine print.

 - Photograph the equipment before you use it.

 - Don’t leave rental equipment unattended.

 - DO NOT give anyone your passport as a security deposit

 - Stay within your abilities.
-If you don’t ride a scooter at home, a foreign country might not be the best place to learn!
+If you don’t ride a moped at home, a foreign country might not be the best place to learn!